 On frost-covered streets beneath the northern lights, an outcast guerrilla artist and a drug-addicted sorcerer will start a revolution.

-A striking Icelandic debut set on Reykjavik's frosted streets, in a world where wild and industrialised magic meet.
+A striking Icelandic debut, set in a world where wild and industrialised magic meet.

 A marvellous, quirky, original fantasy - Joanne Harris, author of Chocolat and The Gospel of Loki